sourcenetwork/defradb/README.md

 '
 ```

-It returns a structure similar to the following, which contains the update payload that caused this new commit (`delta`), and any subgraph commits it references.
+It returns a structure similar to the following, which contains the update payload that caused this new commit (`delta`) and any subgraph commits it references.

 ```json
 {
   "data": [